 Outstanding NAS speeds, excellent Wi-Fi range

-The MR7350 also delivers excellent range for the router of its caliber.
+The Linksys MR7350 also delivers an excellent range for the router of its caliber.
 In fact, I found that it had about the same range as the MR9600.
-So if you live in a home of around 1500 ft² (139 m²) or even maybe slightly larger, you can count on it.
+So if you live in a home of around 1500 ft² (139 m²) or even maybe slightly more extensive, you can count on it.
 Of course, Wi-Fi coverage carries depending on your home.

 The rotuer also passed my 3-day stress test with no disconnection.
 I had no issue with it in fact.

 What’s most impressive, however, is its network-attached-storage (NAS) performance.
 When coupled with the Crucial X8, via a Gigabit wired connection, it delivers the sustained copy speed of 110 MB/s and 112 MB/s for writing and reading, respectively, slightly edging out many more expensive routers.